neeharika-kotimreddy/cs6850-finalproject/README.md

 - **Transaction Costs**: These include trading fees and search costs that influence economic decisions.
 - **Temporal Components**: These represent dynamic interactions over time, where connections between individuals activate and deactivate intermittently.

-The model simulates cascades across three network topologies:
+The model simulates cascades across three network topologies: (1) Random Networks, (2) Scale-Free Networks, and (3) Spatially-Clustered Networks.
-1. Random Networks
-2. Scale-Free Networks
-3. Spatially-Clustered Networks

 Key metrics, such as gross information cascades and trend shift cascades, are used to evaluate the impact of these factors on cascading behavior.
 The findings reveal the interplay between economic constraints and temporal dynamics, providing a nuanced understanding of cascade propagation in networks.

 ---